StyleShit/react-codepen-clone/README.md

 ### `npm run eject`

-If you use it, you probably know what you are doing and the consquences of it...
+Yeah... if you use it, you probably know what you are doing and the consquences of it...